MicrosoftDocs/machine-learning-server-docs/microsoft-r/python/quickstart-binary-classification-with-microsoftml.md

 #ms.custom: ""

 ---
-# Predict income using binary classification with microsoftml
+# Predict income using binary classification with the microsoftml Python package

 **Applies to: Microsoft Learning Server 9.2**